This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 6: Rest & Slice

 Let the beef rest 15 minutes in aluminum foil, slice, and serve!
-Use the reserved liquid for Au Jus!
+You can slice it into thick slices or like me, I prefer thinner slices.
+Use the reserved juices for Au Jus!

-I love serving this delicious prime rib with red wine sauce.
+I love serving this delicious prime rib with creamy horseradish sauce or red wine sauce.

 - Prime ribs are large cuts of meat, so I suggest using a large soup pot or Dutch oven for the water bath.
 If the prime rib doesn’t fit the container correctly and doesn’t remain fully submerged, it won’t cook evenly.